mhuot/padactions/README.md

 Set the DEBUG variable to True to enable debug output.

+## MacroPad code.py
+You will need to install the macropad/code.py onto your MacroPad.

 ## MacroPad libs needed
 This list is what I have on my MacroPad, it is possible I have more than needed.
 You should be able to put these in /lib on the MacroPad.
+See https://learn.adafruit.com/adafruit-macropad-rp2040/macropad-circuitpython-library for more information.
 * adafruit_bitmap_font
 * adafruit_debouncer
 * adafruit_displayio_layout